Daedaloss/subspace_optimization/README.md

 # Dependencies

-  Optimization is performed using the Pymanopt package
+  Optimization is performed using the Pymanopt package and autograd

   Pymanopt can be installed with the following command:

-  pip install --user pymanopt
+% pip install --user pymanopt